Best Running Shoes Fully Reviewed & Compared in 2020

 The Brooks Ghost 11 running shoe is one of the most popular models out there right now.
 In fact, the Brooks Ghost model is one of the shoes we kept on our list from our previous picks, we just update them to their most recent model, the Ghost 11.Read more

-All in all, these running shoes are made for neutral runners.
+All in all, these shoes for running are made for neutral runners.
 If you have high or low arches, these shoes won’t provide you with the extra support for your needs.
 However, if you are a neutral runner you will find that they offer enough ankle support and the added cushioning makes them a great option for those of you who heel strike.

-As far as stability, these shoes feature a crash pad that will provide you with a smooth and responsive ride.
+As far as stability, these sneakers feature a crash pad that will provide you with a smooth and responsive ride.
 They also absorb shock effectively thanks to their cushioning.
 Overall, they offer excellent stability for neutral runners.

 Like all of its predecessors, the newest Ghost model is really breathable thanks to its mesh upper.
 The best part about the upper is that it lets air in but it prevents debris from getting in—so your feet stay cool, dry, and clean.

-The Ghost 11 running shoes by Brooks are really flexible.
+The Ghost 11 by Brooks are really flexible.
 They feature the brand’s Omega Flex grooves, which allow for added midsole flexibility.
 They provide a secure and comfortable fit as well as allow for your full range of motion with each and every stride.

 7. Nike Vaporfly 4% Flyknit